 Instead, the future of fintech entrepreneurship lies in the services built atop banking.
 While banks are stuck with burdensome compliance regulation and cut-throat low-margin pricing, fintech services are free to nimbly experiment and quickly iterate new high-margin products.
 Furthermore, with open banking fintech services can painlessly move funds from one banking provider to another.
 No switching costs?
 Products differentiated only by price?
 Retail banking has truly become commoditized!
 It isn’t quite obvious yet, as the aforementioned trends are still in their nascent stages, but it is inevitable.

-It is quite the tell that none of the neobanks offer a truly new banking service.
+It is quite the tell that none of the neobanks offer a truly novel banking service.
 Instead, all they appear to offer are fabulous new user interfaces.
 When the best way to compete is with marketing, I suspect the opportunity lies elsewhere.

 I encourage all would-be fintech innovators to look towards these services for inspiration - rather than the traditional retail banking itself.